 “This idea was born out of necessity,” she said.
 “I entertain often and wanted to provide my friends with little bags of sauces since they all love my cooking.
 I was unhappy with the nuoc cham I could find on the market, so I bought some bottles and made it myself.”

-Dr. Dane believes that it has taken far too long for Vietnamese cuisine to wiggle its way into the mainstream.
+Dr. Dane believes it has taken far too long for Vietnamese cuisine to wiggle its way into the mainstream.

 “I think sometimes Vietnamese people are reluctant to enter the mainstream market.
 We gravitate towards the markets we are comfortable with – Vietnamese and Asian neighborhoods,” she said.